A founder school for the AI era

 The Network

-Lifetime access to every founder who's been through F-School.
-A small, tight network of people who build the same way you do, with customers, not committees.
+Access to the F-School network.
+A growing community of founders who build the same way you do: with customers, not committees.

-Every module is taught by a working founder.
+Every module is taught by an F-School Founder.
 Not a professor.
 Not an "entrepreneur in residence."
-Someone with skin in the game.
+Someone who's built and exited a real company.

 Find a Problem Worth Solving